Skip to Content

 Install dependencies (if needed)

-1. Through hosting terminal (if available):
+1. Through the hosting terminal (if available):

 cd /path/to/your/site composer install --no-dev --optimize-autoloader

-2. Without terminal:
+2. Without terminal access:

 • Find a file like flute-cms-with-vendor-vX.X.X.zip